igniterealtime/openfire-restAPI-plugin/readme.md

     <groupname>usergroup2</groupname>
 </result>
 ```

-\* When sending double characters (Chinese/Japanese/Korean etc) you should URLEncode the string as utf8.
+When sending double characters (Chinese/Japanese/Korean etc.) you should URLEncode the string as utf8.
 In Java this is done like this

-URLEncoder.encode(username, "UTF-8"));
+> URLEncoder.encode(username, "UTF-8"));

 If the strings are encoded incorrectly, double byte characters will look garbeled in the Admin Console.

 ## Server Reply